Apotheosis-Tech/lsafe/README.md

 # Start your day with a backup
 lsafe backup morning-start

-# Safe rebuild after pulling changes
+# Safely destroy environment when switching projects
-lsafe rebuild
+lsafe destroy

-# Apply updates safely
+# Apply updates with automatic backup
 lsafe update

 # Import fresh data with safety net